Delensing CMB B-modes using galaxy surveys: the effect of galaxy bias and matter clustering non-linearities

-The \textsc{Agora} lensed CMB maps we use are produced by ray-tracing through the $N$-body simulation; in this way, they contain contributions from both the non-Gaussianity of large-scale structure and post-Born lensing~\cite{ref:lewis_pratten_16}.
+The \textsc{Agora} lensed CMB maps we use are produced by ray-tracing through the $N$-body simulation; in this way, they contain contributions from both the non-Gaussianity of large-scale structure and post-Born lensing~\cite{ref:lewis_pratten_16, marozzi_etal_16, marozzi_18}.
 In order to maintain coherence in the perturbative order when going beyond the Born approximation, we remap the galaxy positions based on the convergence calculated out to their position along the line of sight.\footnote{Figure 2 of Ref.~\cite{robertsonDetectableSignalsPostBorn2024} highlights the importance of remapping the galaxy positions when going beyond the Born approximation in order to avoid decorrelation; see also Refs.~\cite{fabbianCMBLensingReconstruction, boehmLensingCorrectionsGalaxylensing2019}.
 This remapping is sufficiently accurate when done in the Born approximation, so we adopt this approach for simplicity.
 Note that Ref.~\cite{Namikawa:2016jff} does not remap the galaxy positions in their analysis.}

 In addition, we need to account for photometric redshift errors in our simulated maps.
 Photometry involves an error $z_{\rm ph}$ in the redshift determination, so that the observed redshift is $z_{\rm obs} = z_{\rm cosmo}+z_{\rm pec}+z_{\rm ph}$, where the first two contributions correspond to the redshift from the expansion of the Universe and the peculiar velocity of the halo, respectively.
 For each observed galaxy, $z_{\rm ph}$ is expected to be a random draw from a Gaussian distribution centered at zero and with standard deviation $\sigma_z = 0.05(1+z_{\rm cosmo}+z_{\rm pec})$.
 Finally, we bin our simulated photometric galaxy catalog into 13 different redshift bins according to the values of $z_{\rm obs}$ and edges $z_{\rm edge}=\lbrace 0,\, 1,\, 1.2,\, 1.4,\, 1.6,\, 1.8,\, 2,\, 2.3,\, 2.6,\, 3,\, 3.5,\, 4,\, 4.5,\, 5\rbrace $.\footnote{This redshift binning, which can also be found in e.g., Ref.~\cite{Qu:2022xow}, provides enough flexibility to better match the CMB lensing kernel by independently weighting each galaxy redshift bin.}